mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Client Capabilities

-The `capabilities` extension indicates what protocol versions, ciphersuites, protocol extensions, and non-default proposal types are supported by a client.
+The `capabilities` extension indicates what ciphersuites, protocol extensions, and non-default proposal types are supported by a client.
 Proposal types defined in this document are considered "default" and thus need not be listed.

 ~~~~~
 struct {
-    ProtocolVersion versions<0..255>;
     CipherSuite ciphersuites<0..255>;
     ExtensionType extensions<0..255>;
     ProposalType proposals<0..255>;